solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 ```

 After retrieving process list we are calling `getConfig(ctx)` which returns processed configuration.
-Then, in the loop, we are checking if cpu and memory values are greater that given thresholds.
+Then, in the loop, we are checking if cpu and memory values are greater than given thresholds.
 If so, metrics are created (so only the most "meaningful" resources are gathered).

-> You can take a look at example unit test in `./collector/collector_test.go` which validates using limits.
+> You can take a look at example unit test in `./collector/collector_test.go` which validates usage of limits.

 ----